JackFeatherston/Nenya/README.md

 # Nenya
-A robust fraud detection engine with geospatial, categorial, and numerical analytics. <br/><br/>
+A robust fraud detection engine with geographic visualization, categorial and numerical analytics, and real-time risk assessment. <br/><br/>

 Nenya is a multi-service fraud detection application featuring a Spring Boot backend, FastAPI machine learning service using Scikit-learn, and a Next.js frontend with D3.js and Chart.js visualizations.
-The application utilizes Java Faker libraries to generate synthetic data that models real world credit card transactions, loads the data into a Postgres database simulating a ledger database, trains Random Forest models for fraud detection, and provides interactive geographic visualization of fraud patterns.
-Click the shuffle button to generate a sample size of 1000 simulated transactions and get calculated insights that real world companies utilize in their own analytics.
+The application utilizes Java Faker libraries to generate synthetic data that models real world credit card transactions, loads the data into a Postgres database simulating a ledger database, trains Random Forest models for fraud detection, and provides interactive geographic visualization of fraud patterns along with relevant insights and analytics.
+Click the shuffle button to generate a sample size of
+1000 simulated transactions and get calculated insights that real world companies utilize in their own analytics.
 Click the delete button to clear the data.

 <img width="2102" height="1223" alt="Image" src="https://github.com/user-attachments/assets/17b1d4af-a71a-43ca-a55b-3ab72069758c" />